A monorepo is a single git repository that holds the source code for multiple applications and libraries, along with the tooling for them.

 What are the benefits of a monorepo?

-- Shared code - Keep your code DRY across your entire organization.
-Reuse validation code, UI components and types across the code base.
-Reuse code between the backend and the frontend.
+Shared code and visibility - Keeps your code DRY across your entire organization.
+Reuse validation code, UI components, and types across the codebase.
+Reuse code between the backend, the frontend, and utility libraries.

-- Atomic changes - Change a server API and modify the clients that consume that API in the same commit.
+Atomic changes - Change a server API and modify the downstream applications that consume that API in the same commit.
 You can change a button component in a shared library and the applications that use that component in the same commit.
-This saves the pain of trying to coordinate commits across multiple repositories.
+A monorepo saves the pain of trying to coordinate commits across multiple repositories.

-A naive implementation of a monorepo is simply code collocation - placing all the code from multiple repositories into the same repo without adequate tooling to coordinate everything.
-What problems arise from code collocation?
+A naive implementation of a monorepo is code collocation, where you combine all the code from multiple repositories into the same repo.
+Many large companies that use monorepos don't "simply" put all the code in one place.
+That's not enough.
+Without adequate tooling to coordinate everything, problems arise with simply collocating code.

-- Running unnecessary tests - In order to ensure nothing was broken by a change, all tests in the entire repository need to be run - even code in projects that are unrelated to the actual change.
+Running unnecessary tests - All tests in the entire repository run to ensure nothing breaks from a given change.
+Even code in projects that are unrelated to the actual change.

-- Inconsistent tooling - Each project uses its own set of commands for running tests, building, serving, etc. This makes it very difficult to move from project to project.
+Inconsistent tooling - Each project uses its own set of commands for running tests, building, serving, linting, deploying, and so forth.
+Inconsistency creates mental overhead remembering which commands to use from project to project.

 Nx provides tools to give you the benefits of a monorepo without the drawbacks of simple code collocation.

-- Faster Command Execution - Executors (or builders) allow for consistent commands to test, serve, build, lint, etc, each project.
-Nx’s affected command helps run commands only on code that is affected by the current change.
-Nx provides local and distributed caching of executors so when someone on your team runs a command, everyone else will use their artifacts to speed up their own command executions, often bringing them down from minutes to seconds.
-This, in combination with support for distributed and incremental builds helps you scale your development to massive applications and repositories.
+Remote Caching - Nx provides local caching and support for remote caching of command executions.
+With remote caching, when someone on your team runs a command, everyone else gets access to those artifacts to speed up their command executions, bringing them down from minutes to seconds.
+Nx helps you scale your development to massive applications and libraries even more with distributed task execution and incremental builds.

-- Consistent Code Generation - Generators allow you to automate code creation and modification tasks.
-Instead of writing a 7 step guide in a readme file, you can create a generator to prompt the developer for inputs and then modify the code directly.
-Nrwl provides plugins which contain useful executors and generators for a lot of popular tools.
-Also, there is a growing number of community provided plugins.
+Consistent Code Generation - Generators allow you to automate code creation and modification tasks.
+Instead of writing a 7 steps guide in a readme file, you can create a generator to prompt the developer for inputs and modify the code directly.
+Nrwl provides plugins containing useful executors and generators for many popular tools.
+Also, Nx workspaces are extended further through a growing number of community-provided plugins.

-- Accurate Architecture Diagram - Most architecture diagrams are wrong the moment they are written down.
+Accurate Architecture Diagram - Most architecture diagrams become obsolete in an instant.
 And every diagram becomes out of date as soon as the code changes.
-Since Nx understands your code, it can generate an up-to-date and accurate diagram of how projects depend on each other.
-And for cases where dependencies are not explicit in the code, you can manually tell Nx about project dependencies.
+Because Nx understands your code, it generates an up-to-date and accurate diagram of how projects depend on each other.
+The Nx project dependencies are also pluggable to extend to other programming languages and ecosystems.